arkanelinux/arkdep/README.md

-# arkdep
+# Arkdep
-A toolkit for building, deploying and maintaining a btrfs-based multi-root system.
+Toolkit for building, deploying and maintaining an immutable, btrfs-based, multi-root system.

-arkdep attempts to be as simple to use as possible and avoid unnecessary abstraction, if you know how to use GNU/Linux picking up arkdep should be painless for it maintains much of your old familiar workflow.
+Arkdep attempts to be as simple to use as possible and avoid unnecessary abstraction, if you know how to use GNU/Linux picking up Arkdep should be painless for it maintains much of your old familiar workflow.

 ## Usage
-### Rolling out arkdep on a new system
+### Rolling out Arkdep on a new system
 > [!NOTE]
-> arkdep has as of now only been tested on Arch Linux-based systems
+> Arkdep has as of now only been tested on Arch Linux-based systems

-arkdep can be easily rolled out and torn down again, it is non-invasive by design.
+Arkdep can be easily rolled out and torn down again, it is non-invasive by design.
 So it _should_ be safe to just toy around with it on your system.

 System requirements;
 - `/` is partitioned with btrfs